Apple cider vinegar is the most popular type of vinegar in the natural health community.

-There have also been anecdotal reports of diluted apple cider vinegar helping with acne when applied on the skin, but I didn't find any research to confirm this so take it with a grain of salt.
+There have also been anecdotal reports of diluted apple cider vinegar helping with acne when applied to the skin, but I didn't find any strong research to confirm this.

-Bottom Line: The main substance in vinegar, acetic acid, can kill bacteria and/or prevent them from multiplying and reaching harmful levels.
+Summary The main substance in vinegar, acetic acid, can kill harmful bacteria or prevent them from multiplying.
 It has a history of use as a disinfectant and natural preservative.

-The most effective (and healthiest) way to do that is to avoid refined carbs and sugar, but apple cider vinegar may also have a powerful effect.
+Pretty much everyone should benefit from keeping their blood sugar levels in the normal range.
+The most effective (and healthiest) way to do that is to avoid refined carbs and sugar, but apple cider vinegar can also have a powerful effect.

-Vinegar has been shown to have numerous benefits for insulin function and blood sugar levels:
+Vinegar has been shown to have numerous benefits for blood sugar and insulin levels:

-- Improves insulin sensitivity during a high-carb meal by 19-34% and significantly lowers blood glucose and insulin responses (7).
+- Improves insulin sensitivity during a high-carb meal by 19–34% and significantly lowers blood sugar and insulin responses (6).

-- Reduces blood sugar by 34% when eating 50 grams of white bread (8).
+- Reduces blood sugar by 34% after eating 50 grams of white bread (7).

-- 2 tablespoons of apple cider vinegar before bedtime can reduce fasting blood sugars by 4% (9).
+- 2 tablespoons of apple cider vinegar before bedtime can reduce fasting blood sugar in the morning by 4% (8).

-- Numerous other studies, in both rats and humans, show that vinegar can increase insulin sensitivity and significantly lower blood sugar responses during meals (10, 11, 12, 13, 14, 15).
+- Numerous other studies in humans show that vinegar can improve insulin function and lower blood sugar levels after meals (9, 10).

-For these reasons, vinegar can be useful for people with diabetes, pre-diabetes, or those who want to keep their blood sugar levels low to normal for other reasons.
+For these reasons, vinegar can be useful for people with diabetes, pre-diabetes, or those who want to keep their blood sugar levels low for other reasons.

-If you're currently taking blood sugar lowering medications, then check with your doctor before increasing your intake of apple cider vinegar.
+If you're currently taking blood-sugar-lowering medications, check with your doctor before increasing your intake of any type of vinegar.

-Bottom Line: Apple cider vinegar has shown great promise in improving insulin sensitivity and helping to lower blood sugar responses after meals.
+Summary Apple cider vinegar has shown great promise in improving insulin sensitivity and helping lower blood sugar responses after meals.

-Several human studies suggest that vinegar can increase satiety, help you eat fewer calories and even lead to actual pounds lost on the scale.
+Several human studies show that vinegar can increase satiety, help you eat fewer calories and lead to actual pounds lost on the scale.